Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 > In a strictly sense we are approximating the solution for the non-constant reactivity, which mainly depend on the size of the small step.
 In fact, the smaller it is the better approximation.
 We suggest using $h=0.0001$, which guarantees
 >
 ### 7.1 Verification of the AnalyticFNPKE_Ramp.m
 As in the previous case, the first example of application will consists of reproducing the integer's solution assuming that $\alpha=1$.
 A time step of $h=0.0001 \mathrm{s}$ will be used with the purpose to have an accuracy of at least seven digits, comparing with the data reported by Hamada (2018, p.
 7).
-The following table contains the values of the decay constants as well as the fractions betas:
+The following table contains the values of the decay constants as well as the fractions betas proposed by Nahla (2010, p.
+1626):

 |Nuclear parameter | Value  ($\mathrm{s^{-1}}$)| Nuclear parameter | Value           |
 | ------------- | ------------- | -------------     | --------------  |